Road Closure Near Garden of the Gods Entrance

-If you like a more personal touch, you can enjoy free naturalist-led walks, daily at 10 a.m. and 2 p.m., that present fascinating lore about wildflowers, rattlesnakes, gold-seekers and many other topics.
-Call the Visitor and Nature Center at (719) 219-0108 for a schedule of additional walks led by City of Colorado Springs interpreters.
+If you like a more personal touch, you can enjoy free naturalist-led walks, daily 10:30 a.m., that present fascinating lore about wildflowers, rattlesnakes, gold-seekers and many other topics.
+Guided walks are $5, and reservations are required.
+Call the Visitor and Nature Center at (719) 219-0108 for reservations and a schedule of additional walks led by City of Colorado Springs interpreters.
 Special programs are offered year-round and some may require a reservation.
 School Programs are offered during the school year and Junior Ranger Programs are available as well.

 Garden of the Gods Nature Presentations also take place on a daily basis at the Visitor Center.
 They are free, last about 30 minutes, and explore a wide variety of topics, including the geology, ecology, wildlife and the cultural history of the Park.
 For more information call (719) 219-0108.

 Technical climbing is permitted on established routes inside the park.

 The FREE world-class Garden of the Gods Visitor & Nature Center is your gateway to the Park.
 Enjoy over 30 new state-of-the-art interactive exhibits showcasing the rich history, geology, flora and fauna found in the Park.
 See the world’s only Theiophytalia kerri dinosaur unique to the Park.